 If these households do not receive help, many could lose their housing, worsening the region’s homelessness crisis.
 County officials have redoubled their efforts to get the word out about the program before the end of the month.

-Eligible households may receive up to 18 months of assistance to cover rent debt accrued during the COVID-19 pandemic between March 2020 until March 2022.
+Eligible households may receive up to 18 months of assistance to cover rent debt accrued during the COVID-19 pandemic between March 2020 and March 2022.

 Income-eligible applicants may qualify regardless of immigration status and will not be required to show proof of citizenship.